zhou-1/GRE-2018/Quantitive/solutions.md

 # 1. Circle and coordinate
 1. Area of circle: get radius of circle, sqrt((1+3)^2+3^2), which is r, area of circle: pi*r^2
 2.

+# 2. Number
+1. key here is the greatest value.
+Understanding of median number which is the middle number of all 5 numbers.
+Right now, we have 480, 490, 510, 520.